janus-idp/backstage-plugins/plugins/rbac/README.md

 **NOTE**

-- For non-admin users, to enable create role button on Administration -> RBAC roles list page, the role associated with your user should have the following permission policies associated with it.
+- For non-admin users, to enable create/edit role button on Administration -> RBAC roles list page, the role associated with your user should have the following permission policies associated with it.
 Add the following in your permission policies configuration file:

 ```CSV
 p, role:default/team_a, catalog-entity, read, allow